-This section of James Sprunt Community College's (College) financial statements presents Management's Discussion and Analysis (MD&A) of the College's financial activity during the fiscal year ended June 30, 2021.
-Since this MD&A is designed to focus on current activities, resulting change and currently known facts, please read it in conjunction with the College's basic financial statements and the notes to the financial statements.
-Responsibility for the completeness and fairness of this information rests with the College.
+This section of Nash Community College's financial statements presents Management's Discussion and Analysis of the College's financial activity during the fiscal years ended June 30, 2021 and June 30, 2020.
+This Management's Discussion and Analysis focuses on current activities, resulting changes, and currently known facts.
+Please read it in conjunction with the College's basic financial statements and the notes to the financial statements.